Revised in October 2025

 - No support for modern big data formats

-- Table lock problems, parallel executions will fail for the same data entity although async import like this is possible
+- Table lock problems, parallel executions will fail for the same data entity, although async import is possible

 Recurring integrations